MohitSinghvi/ShopIt/README.md

 # ShopIt
-Basic Shopping App (Uses Sqlite to store products) This a very basic android shopping app.
+Basic Shopping App (Uses Sqlite to store products) This is a very basic android shopping app.
 Requires Camera and location permissions.

 How to use:
 1. Run on Android Studio